llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 Introduction
 ============
 Undefined behavior is used to specify the behavior of corner cases for which we don't wish to specify the concrete results.
+UB is also used to provide additional constraints to the optimizers (e.g., assumptions that the frontend guarantees through the language type system or the runtime).
 For example, we could specify the result of division by zero as zero, but since we are not really interested in the result, we say it is UB.